greenboxal/doggohub/doc/integration/recaptcha.md

 2. Fill out the form necessary to obtain reCAPTCHA keys.

-3. Login to your GitLab server, with administrator credentials.
+3. Login to your DoggoHub server, with administrator credentials.

 4. Go to Applications Settings on Admin Area (`admin/application_settings`)